 - Right-click any empty space of your Windows 7 desktop and from the the menu, choose Shortcut.

 - Place the following patch in the address field: C:\Program Files (x86)\Internet Explorer\iexplorer.exe

 Tags: Internet Explorer, trick

-- instal internet explorer 9 - 32 bit
+- install internet explorer 9 32 bit windows 7

 - How to Change and Use Timezone (Tzutil) in Windows 7

 - Enhance the Security of your Login Password in Windows 7

 - How to Activate Hardware Acceleration and WebGL in Opera 12

 - Fix “This PC Doesn’t Meet System Requirements.
 If You Want to Install Windows 8, You May Have to Upgrade…” Error

 Leave a Comment